Crossroadsman/ServerAdmin/git.md

 file:.git/config        remote.origin.url=git@github.com:UserName/some_repo.git
 ```

-In the above example, the first two settings are globals, while the third is a repo-level setting.
+In the above example, the first two settings are globals (saved in `$HOME/.gitconfig`), while the third is a repo-level setting.

 ### 3: Configure system settings ###